 That’s why we created this post.
 White papers, ebooks, case studies, and more are all information-dense pieces of content that can (and should) have a longer life than a single send.

-Learn how to distill the value from a white paper, then transform that information into a variety of other forms of content.
+Learn how to distill the value from a white paper, then transform that information into various other forms of content.

 BREAK IT DOWN